Confite de Rhubarbe

 I always add lemon peel (not juice) to add a fresh subtle flavor which adds brightness to the rhubarb’s natural tartness.
 You can also use a vanilla bean, sliced and added in the first cooking session and then removed, for a special touch.

-Learn to make dishes like this at Rabbit Hill Workshops
+Learn to make dishes like this from recipes in my cookbook, French Kitchen Lessons.

 Get recipes like this delivered to your inbox

-Sign up to our Notes from Rabbit Hill newsletter to receive a regular dose of French lifestyle notes, recipes and photography.
+Sign up to our Notes from Rabbit Hill newsletter to receive a regular dose of French lifestyle notes, recipes and photography and updates about online sales, visits to Normandy and other events.